Whitey Bulger: World Jai Alai

-Winter Hill Gang associate John "Jack" Callahan was fired from his role as president of World Jai Alai (WJA), a parimutuel betting company which operated in Florida and Connecticut, after he lost his license to operate a gambling business in Connecticut due to his associations with organized crime.
-Callahan then conspired with former FBI agent H. Paul Rico, who had served as Callahan's head of security at WJA, and Richard P. Donovan, another former WJA president, to regain control of WJA by purchasing the business from its owner, Tulsa, Oklahoma businessman Roger Wheeler.
-Callahan offered Bulger, Flemmi and Martorano a $10,000 per week "skim" from the parking and concession proceeds at WJA's fronton in Hartford, Connecticut if the Winter Hill Gang would protect WJA against interference by the Mafia, to which the gangsters agreed.
-Wheeler refused to sell WJA to Callahan and his associates, however, and Callahan, Bulger, Flemmi and Martorano agreed that Wheeler had to be killed.
+Winter Hill associate John "Jack" Callahan was fired from his role as president of World Jai Alai (WJA), a parimutuel betting company which operated in Connecticut and Florida, after he lost his gaming license in Connecticut due to his associations with organized crime.
+Callahan subsequently conspired with former FBI agent H. Paul Rico, who had served as Callahan's head of security at WJA, and Richard P. Donovan, another former WJA president, to regain control of the company by purchasing the business from its owner, Tulsa businessman Roger Wheeler.
+Callahan offered Bulger, Flemmi and Martorano a $10,000 per week "skim" from the parking and concession proceeds at WJA's fronton in Hartford, Connecticut, if the Winter Hill Gang would protect WJA against interference by the Mafia, to which the gangsters agreed.
+Wheeler refused to sell WJA to Callahan and his associates, who agreed that Wheeler had to be killed.

-In January 1981, Winter Hill Gang member Brian Halloran was summoned to a meeting with Bulger, Flemmi and Callahan at which he was asked to kill Wheeler, although Halloran declined.
+In January 1981, Halloran was summoned to a meeting with Bulger, Flemmi and Callahan at which he was asked to kill Wheeler, although Halloran declined.
 Days later, Callahan paid Halloran $20,000 to remain silent about the planned murder.
-In March 1981, Wheeler sold the Hartford fronton amid questions by gaming officials about ties by some of his partners to organized crime.
+In March, Wheeler sold the Hartford fronton amid questions by gaming officials about his partners' ties to organized crime.
 Fearing that Wheeler was on the verge of reporting the skimming operation to authorities, Bulger ordered his murder.
-On May 27, 1981, Martorano, using guns shipped by bus from Bulger and Flemmi, and wearing a golf cap, sunglasses, and a fake beard, killed Wheeler by shooting him in the face in the parking lot of the Southern Hills Country Club in Tulsa.
+On May 27, a disguised Martorano, using guns shipped by bus from Bulger and Flemmi, killed Wheeler by shooting him in the face in the parking lot of the Southern Hills Country Club in Tulsa.

 After Connolly told Bulger in July 1982 that the FBI wanted to question Callahan in connection with Wheeler's murder, he and Flemmi decided to kill Callahan.
-On August 1, 1982, Martorano murdered Callahan by luring him into a car and shooting him in the head during a meeting at Fort Lauderdale International Airport.
-Martorano, with the assistance of Joseph "Joe Mac" McDonald, then left his body in the trunk of Callahan's leased Cadillac in a garage at Miami International Airport.
-Callahan's body was discovered on August 3, 1982 when a parking attendant noticed blood dripping from the trunk of the car.
-To give the appearance that Callahan had been killed by some "bad Cubans" in a drug-related murder, Bulger told Martorano and McDonald to leave some of Callahan's personal papers in a Cuban bar in Little Havana.
+On August 1, Martorano lured Callahan into a car and shot him in the head during a meeting at Fort Lauderdale International Airport.
+With the assistance of Joe McDonald, Martorano left the body in the trunk of Callahan's leased Cadillac in a garage at Miami International Airport.
+The body was discovered on August 3 when a parking attendant noticed blood dripping from the trunk of the car.
+To give the appearance that Callahan had been killed by "bad Cubans" in a drug-related murder, Bulger told Martorano and McDonald to leave some of Callahan's personal papers in a Cuban bar in Little Havana.
 Allowing Callahan's body to be discovered went against Bulger's plans, however, leading him to complain about Martorano: "There's plenty of sand down there.
-He should have got off his fat ass and buried him!".
+He should have got off his fat ass and buried him!"